explodinglabs/jsonrpcclient/doc/index.rst

     <-- {"jsonrpc": "2.0", "result": "meow", "id": 1}
     'meow'

-This example uses the `requests <http://docs.python-requests.org/>`__ library for transport, but more options are demonstrated on the :doc:`examples
-<examples>` page.
-For advanced usage and configuration, see the :doc:`api`.
+This example uses the *requests* library for sending, but more options are demonstrated on the :doc:`examples <examples>` page.
+There's also a guide for :doc:`advanced usage and configuration <api>`.

 Contribute on `Github <https://github.com/bcb/jsonrpcclient>`__.